haleepagel/flip-a-coin/README.md

 # Flip a Coin!

 Can't make a decision?
 Choose heads or tails and let the coin decide for you.
+[Click here!](https://flip-a-coin-to-decide.firebaseapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).